 - 11.1.1.
-Tax Credit: One thousand dollars (\$1,000.00) filing fee.
-This is a nonrefundable and non-transferable payment, which shall be submitted along with the application, regardless of the result of the Authority's evaluation and determination. - 11.1.2.
-Tax Credit: Two percent (2.0%) of annual amount requested application fee.
+Tax Credit-Filing Fee: One thousand dollars (\$1,000.00) filing fee.
+This is a non-refundable and non-transferable payment, which shall be submitted along with the application, regardless of the result of the Authority's evaluation and determination. - 11.1.2.
+Tax Credit-Application Fee: Two and a half percent (2.5%) of annual amount requested application fee.
 This is a non-transferable fee, which shall be submitted along with the application.
-At its sole discretion, the Authority might consider the return of half of the fee amount if the project is not awarded a reservation of credits. - 11.1.3.
-Projects with Binding Commitments will be charged a processing fee of .50% of the annual Tax Credit requested.
+Non-profit participants might pay 1% at submission of application and the other 1% within 60 days of the initial submission.
+The application fee will be waived, up to the amount previously paid, to previous participants that are re-applying for the same project that did not receive a LIHTC reservation during NOFA-2020.
+At its sole discretion, the Authority might consider the return of half of the fee amount if the project is not awarded a reservation of credits.

-11.1.4.
-Projects using tax-exempt obligations to acquire 4% Credits:
+11.1.3.
+HOME Program Application Fees:

-- 11.1.4.1.
-Origination issuer fee: 25 basis points of the amount of debt issued (upfront); and - 11.1.4.2.
-Annual issuer fee: 12.5 basis points of outstanding tax-exempt obligations (in arrears). - 11.1.4.3.
+- 11.1.3.1.
+CHDO's: \$0.00 - 11.1.3.2.
+1⁄2 of 1% of requested amount, with a minimum payment of \$2,500 and a maximum of \$10,000.
+This fee is non-refundable and non-transferable - 11.1.4.
+Projects with Binding Commitments will be charged a processing fee of .50% of the annual Tax Credit requested. - 11.1.5.
+Projects using tax-exempt obligations to acquire 4% Credits: - 11.1.5.1.
+Origination issuer fee: 25 basis points of the amount of debt issued (upfront); and - 11.1.5.2.
+Annual issuer fee: 12.5 basis points of outstanding taxexempt obligations (in arrears). - 11.1.5.3.
 Atypical transactions (under the Authority's discretion) will double amounts above, to 50 basis points and 25 basis points, respectively.